exratione/bounce/README.txt

 Again, modules that bypass hook_mail_alter() prevent Bounce from working, and that includes preventing Bounce from setting the necessary Return-Path header.

-5) (Optional, but Very Much Recommended) Mail is Sent Using SMTP
+5) (Optional, but Highly Recommended) Mail Passes Through a Full Mail Server

-Ideally you should have your own mail server set up for your domain, and the mail module you are using will send all outgoing mail from your Drupal site through that server via the SMTP protocol.
-If you are not doing this, then you have far more serious issues with mail deliverability than Bounce can help you with - for example, sending from the Drupal server using sendmail on a Linux system cannot respond correctly to greylisting, which looks very much like a spam sending robot's behavior.
+Ideally you should have your own mail server set up for your domain, and the mail module you are using will send all outgoing mail from your Drupal site through that server.
+If you are not doing this, then you have far more serious issues with mail deliverability than Bounce can help you with - for example, sending from the Drupal server using sendmail on a Linux system cannot respond correctly to greylisting as a mail server can, which looks very much like a spam sending robot's behavior.

 -- Mail Modules Known to Work or Not Work With Bounce --